skypjack/uvw/README.md

     loop.walk([](uvw::BaseHandle &){ /* application code here */ });

 `BaseHandle` exposes a few methods and cannot be used to know what's the original type of the handle.
-Anyway, it can be used to close the handle that origins from it.
-As an example, all the handles still opened can be easily closed as it follows:
+Anyway, it can be used to close the handle that originated from it.
+As an example, all the pending handles can be easily closed as it follows:

     loop.walk([](uvw::BaseHandle &h){ h.close(); });

 No need to keep track of them.

-To know what are the available handles, please refer the API reference.
+To know what are the available handles' types, please refer the API reference.

 For `uvw` offers an event-based approach, handles are small event emitters to which listeners can be attached.
 Attaching a listener to a handle is the reccomended way to be notified about changes.
 Listeners must be callable objects of type `void(const EventType &, HandleType &)`, where:

-* `EventType` is the type of event for which they are designed
+* `EventType` is the type of the event for which they have been designed
 * `HandleType` is the type of the handle that has originated the event

 Note that, once more, there is no need to keep around references to the handles: they will pass themselves as an argument whenever an event is published.